Peedeedle/JackHPeedle.github.io/category/CT5036 - Low Level Architecture.md

 ---
 layout: category
-title: CT5036 - Low Level Architecture
+title: CT5006 - Mobile Application Development
-category: CT5036 - Low Level Architecture
+category: CT5006 - Mobile Application Development
 ---

-This is a collection of posts about my level 5 module on Low Level Architecture and the progress made on the respective assignment.
+This is a collection of posts about my level 5 module on Mobile Application Development and the progress made on the respective assignment.